NotifiUs/php-wctp/Readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an e-mail to [support@notifi.us](mailto:support@notifi.us).
+If you discover a security vulnerability, please email [support@calltheory.com](mailto:support@calltheory.com).

 All security vulnerabilities will be promptly addressed.